Kramer vs. Kramer: Plot

-Ted Kramer, a workaholic advertising executive in New York City, has just landed an important account and job promotion.
-However, when he shares the news with Joanna, his wife of eight years, she shocks him by announcing she is leaving him.
-She walks out of the apartment without Billy, the couple's seven-year-old son, because she feels she is unfit to be a mother.
-The next morning when Billy asks about his mother, Ted explains that she went away to be alone for a while.
+When Ted Kramer, a workaholic advertising executive in New York City, shares news of landing an important account and job promotion with his wife Joanna, she announces she is leaving him after eight years of marriage.
+She leaves without Billy, the couple's seven-year-old son, because she feels she is unfit to be a mother.

-Ted drops off Billy at his elementary school, asking him what grade he attends, and leaves him with a woman at the entrance before rushing to work.
-At the ad agency, Ted confides in Jim O'Connor, his boss and friend.
-Jim is understanding but makes clear that Ted's situation must not interfere with his new responsibility as the lead person on the Mid-Atlantic Airlines account.

-Initially, Ted and Billy struggle to adapt to their new living situation as Billy misses his mother and Ted has to do the housework usually done by Joanna.
-Father and son gradually settle into a routine, but Ted's work suffers.
-Billy and Ted have a fight one evening when Billy refuses to eat Salisbury steak and has ice cream instead, resulting in Billy crying for his mother.
-They later reconcile.
-When Billy worries that his mother's departure is his fault, Ted assures him that Joanna left because she was not happy in the marriage.

-Meanwhile, Ted has become good friends with divorced neighbor Margaret Phelps, with whom Joanna was a confidante.
-One day, Billy has an accident when he falls off a jungle gym.
-Ted rushes him to the hospital and asks the doctor to let him stay by his son's side as he receives stitches.
+Ted and Billy struggle to adapt to their new situation.
+Ted takes Billy to school, a task Joanna always performed, then confides the news to Jim O'Connor, his boss and friend at work.
+Jim insists Ted's situation can't interfere with his new responsibility as lead on the Mid-Atlantic Airlines account.
+Billy misses his mother and Ted has to do chores usually done by Joanna.
+They settle into a routine, but Ted's work suffers.
+Billy and Ted argue when Billy refuses to eat Salisbury steak and has ice cream instead.
+When Billy worries his mother's departure is his fault, Ted assures him Joanna left because she wasn't happy in the marriage.
+Ted develops a friendship with divorced neighbor Margaret Phelps, with whom Joanna was a confidante.
+When Billy falls off a jungle gym, Ted rushes him to hospital and stays by his side as he receives stitches.